AlaskaAirlines/auro-button/README.md

 * submit a form
 * begin a new task
 * trigger a new UI element to appear to the page
-* specificy a new or next step in a process
+* specify a new or next step in a process
 <!-- AURO-GENERATED-CONTENT:END -->

 ## API Code Examples